 First of all, no one is unlucky.

 Very luckily for all of us, we are each 100% responsible for all we create in the area of our love life.
-This may be a difficult truth to own, especially when events are not proceeding the way we would like them to.
-But ultimately, this is the best news ever.
-We can change everything we ‘don’t love’ in the area of love!
+This may be a difficult truth to own, especially when events aren’t proceeding the way we’d like them to, but ultimately, this is the best news ever.
+We can change everything we “don’t love” in the area of love!

 However, you can never change anyone else.

 “Wait a minute,” you might say, “you just said we can change everything and now you say you can never change anyone?”